 1963 Bedford J2

-Introducing the oldest of our two Bedford J2 Plaxton Embassy 20 seat coaches.
+Introducing the older of our two Bedford J2 Plaxton Embassy coaches - seating eighteen.

 Our 1963 Bedford J2 coach was first registered on 5th June that year to Cookes Coaches in Stougton near Guildford.
 Delivered in a blue and yellow livery, this long-established operator was at the time operating a small fleet of five modern Bedford coaches, with 644 HAA being the smallest at just eighteen seats.